OUR COUNSELLORS

 Ko Tuia Marama tōku ingoa.

 Kia ora, I am a Māori senior counselling student completing the Bachelor of Counselling at NMIT.
-My approach to counselling is grounded in manaakitanga, a respect for tikanga Māori, and the uplifting of mana.
+My approach is grounded in manaakitanga, respect for tikanga Māori, and the uplifting of mana.
 I use both Western and Māori models, with Te Whare Tapa Whā as my preferred framework for holistic hauora.

-I bring lived experience of recovery from trauma, which has taught me the importance of being client-centred, truly listening, and working collaboratively to create a safe space where you don’t need to be anything other than yourself.
+I bring lived experience of trauma recovery, which has taught me the importance of being client-centred, listening deeply, and collaborating to create a safe space where you can be yourself.
 I believe in honouring the past while moving forward with intention.
+The counselling relationship is central.
+I welcome kōrero and look forward to meeting you.

-Ngā mihi nui, ngā manaakitanga,
+Ngā mihi nui, ngā manaakitanga, Nā Tuia Marama

 Anna Monopoli: Counselling Student